RowanRishe/FlowRET/README.md

-- Context: In pharmacy, certain states require pharmacies to notify a customer when their LSA is about to expire for a certain perscription.
+- Context: In pharmacy, certain states require pharmacies to notify a customer when their SLA is about to expire for a certain perscription.
 We need to use this libary to complete the following worflow:

 - If a perscription is being filled complete the following:

 - Check the database for the persons name and retrieve their list of perscriptions.
-If the perscription has the status of requiring an LSA, continue using those perscriptions in the rest of the workflow.
+If the perscription has the status of requiring an SLA, continue using those perscriptions in the rest of the workflow.

-- The user should receive a message regarding the status of each of their perscriptions that require an LSA, along with each individual LSA.
+- The user should receive a message regarding the status of each of their perscriptions that require an SLA, along with each individual SLA.

 - If the user doesn't interact with the message after a certain amount of days, we need to send another message.
 This can be quantified by whether they responds to the message.